salieri/IPSubnetCalculator/README.md

 The function returns an object containing full description of the IP range, as described in `IpSubnetCalculator.calculate()`.

+## Test Functions ##

+### IpSubnetCalculator.isIp( ipStr ) ###

+Tests whether string is an IP address.

+*ipStr* (string) A string

+The function returns a `true` if the string is an IP address, `false` otherwise.

+### IpSubnetCalculator.isDecimalIp( ipNum ) ###

+Tests whether string is an IP address.

+*ipNum* (int) A number

+The function returns a `true` if the number is an IP address, `false` otherwise.

 ## Conversion Functions ##

 ### IpSubnetCalculator.toDecimal( ip ) ###

 Calculates a decimal integer from an string IP address.

-*ip* (string) IP address in string format
+*ip* (string|number) IP address in string format

 The function returns a decimal representation of an IP address as an integer.
+If a valid numeric representation of an IP is passed to this function, it is returned unmodified.

+If an invalid value is passed to the function, it will `throw` an `Error` object.

-### IpSubnetCalculator.toString( integer ) ###
+### IpSubnetCalculator.toString( num ) ###

-*integer* (integer) Decimal representation of an IP address.
+*num* (integer|string) Decimal representation of an IP address.

 The function returns an IP address as a string.
+If a valid string representation of an IP is passed to this function, it is returned unmodified.

+If an invalid value is passed to the function, it will `throw` an `Error` object.

 License